Time Zones in Bolivia

 which cities in Bolivia use the same time zone?

-All of Bolivia’s major cities use the same time zone, America/La_Paz (UTC-4).
-This includes La Paz, Santa Cruz de la Sierra, Cochabamba, Sucre, Oruro, Sacaba, Quillacollo, Tarija, Potosí, and Montero.
+Major cities including La Paz, Santa Cruz de la Sierra, Cochabamba, Sucre, Oruro, Sacaba, Quillacollo, Tarija, Potosí, and Montero all use America/La_Paz.
+Each of these cities follows UTC-4 year-round.